-- If necessary, use flexible working hours and split shift teams to minimise the risk of people gathering - Restrict enter to yard office/huts ensuring social distancing is maintained at all times - Use either every other trade counter terminal or just one - whichever option allows 2 metres spacing.
-Or extract appropriate barrier screens around terminals
+- If necessary, use flexible working hours and split shift teams to minimise the risk of people gathering - Manage entry to yard office/huts ensuring social distancing is maintained at all times - Use either every other trade counter terminal or just one.
+Or erect appropriate barrier screens around terminals.